 Late in the winter of 2005, Dutch contemporary art magazine Metropolis M ran an unusual ad in the back of its December/January issue.
 A block of text reminiscent of a classifieds ad, headed with the proclamation FOR SALE, advertised a “Design for a contemporary art magazine.
 As new.”
 The purchase-able design included images that were large-format, of the finest quality.
-It’s text pages were “v. readable,” the margin area “considerable,” the binding stapled.
+Its text pages were “v. readable,” the margin area “considerable,” the binding stapled.
 The design would be available as early as January 2006, and in fact, interested buyers could view it for themselves in those very magazine pages.
 The editorial design that was for sale was the one that Metropolis M had been using for the last three years, created by Will Holder and Stuart Bailey.

 Holder and Bailey were also the people to get in touch with should you want to make an offer.
-The designers had come up with the design for Metropolis M when they pitched the editors in 2003, taking on the mantel from Armand Mevis and Linda Van Deursen, who had designed the magazine for years.
+The designers came up with the design for Metropolis M when they pitched the editors in 2003, taking on the mantel from Armand Mevis and Linda Van Deursen, who had designed the magazine for years.
 Holder and Bailey believed that to truly change a magazine—not just alter the design or the style—one had to start by reconsidering the editorial.
 That became the premise for their design: simple, constrained, exceedingly readable, and described in the ad as a “basic container” that adjusts to specific content.

 That editorial position was also why Holder and Bailey decided that the design couldn’t simply end with their tenure at the magazine, only to be replaced by a redesign of the aesthetics-only kind they had petitioned against.
 So they decided to sell it, second-hand.